AccelNA/timeLogs/README.md

 ##Prerequisites

 * First you need to install Node.js.
 In this application we have used different types of Node packeages.
 You can find [installation details from here](https://nodejs.org).
-* Inserver side we are using php and databse is MySql, So you need to install [WAMP/LAMP server](https://github.com/AccelNA/react-parse/blob/master/js/config/ConfigComp.js).
+* Inserver side we are using php and databse is MySql, So you need to install [WAMP server](http://www.wampserver.com/en/) or [LAMP Server](https://help.ubuntu.com/community/ApacheMySQLPHP).

 [Technologies Used]: #Technology